gastaldi/git-checkout-plugin/README.md

 # git-sparse-checkout-plugin

-A Maven plugin to perform a sparse checkout (fetch only a subtree) in a given repository
+A Maven plugin to perform a sparse checkout (fetch only a subtree) from a given Git repository

 # POM Configuration